 I first encountered this issue fairly early on in Baldur’s Gate 3.
 Normally, your main character and your companions would roam around together.
 Then, in one particular instance, my character jumped down a ruined cellar which changed her “zone/location.”

 I fully expected my companions to follow suit because I triggered an encounter, but they all stayed behind.
 When I reloaded my save to have all four of my party members down the cellar, and after eliminating my foes, I was surprised that they were all being controlled independently now.
+If you play multiplayer with three other people, this is how parties always operate.

 If you want to have one character act independently (such as the aforementioned flanking and repositioning maneuvers), click on another party member’s portrait and then right-click on the person who should be separated.
 Click on “ungroup” and that character can now be controlled independently.